Contributions and Challenges of Fixational Instability to Visual Perception

 how does the brain know if the motion of an object on the retina is caused by fixational

 instability or external motion?
-It has long been debated whether perceptual cancellation of
+It has long been debated whether perceptual cancellation of this

 motion relies on motor/proprioceptive information, or whether eye movements are instead